Kotlin/kotlinx.collections.immutable/README.md

 #### Mutate

-`mutate` extension function simplifies quite common pattern of immutable collection modification: get a builder, apply some mutating operations on it, transform it back to an immutable collection:
+`mutate` extension function simplifies quite common pattern of persistent collection modification: get a builder, apply some mutating operations on it, transform it back to a persistent collection:

 ```kotlin
 collection.builder().apply { some_actions_on(this) }.build()